Arpan0995/expense-tracker/README.md

 ## Feedback

-Expense Tracker is developed by Arpan Sharma as part of a personal project.
-If you have any questions or feedback, feel free to reach out to me at arpans0995@gmail.com.
+This is a personal project developed by Arpan Sharma.
+For any questions or feedback, please reach out on arpans0995@gmail.com.